-Trump administration 'poses challenge for Europe,' French President says
+Trump administration poses challenges for Europe, French President says

 EU members are grappling with the prospect of Britain's exit from the European Union, with negotiations set to begin after Britain triggers Article 50 of the Lisbon Treaty -- the legal mechanism through which Brexit officially begins.
 May wants this to happen by the end of March.

 Both France and Germany will hold elections later this year.
-Hollande, who has governed since 2012, announced he would not stand for re-election amid dismal approval ratings.
-Merkel, however, will run for her fourth term in office.
+Hollande, who has governed since 2012, announced he would not run for re-election amid dismal approval ratings.
+Merkel, however, will seek her fourth term in office.

+A number of populist parties with anti-EU, anti-immigration agendas hope to get a boost from Trump's election in the United States and his populist message.